gitYourbits/ultrasafe-ai-assessment/README.md

    - The `products.csv` file should be placed in the `app/` directory (already present by default).
    - The data loader is executed:
      ```bash
-     python app/utils.py --force    # force argument not required if loading the data first time
+     python app/utils.py --force    # force tag is not required if loading the data for first time
      ```
    - This command creates the SQLite database, loads all products, and builds the FAISS index for semantic search.